AWARD GUIDE 2014-15 (pdf)

 For additional information, see University Census on our Web site.
 Other useful pages are Undergraduate Eligibility & Enrollment Requirements and Postbaccalaureate Eligibility & Enrollment Requirements.

-Friday, September 19: Deadline for Maximum Unit and Insufficient Unit Appeals for the Fall Semester
+Friday, September 19: Deadline for Maximum Unit and Satisfactory Academic Progress Appeals for the Fall Semester

 Students who have a hold for Maximum Units or Satisfactory Academic Progress must submit an appeal no later than September 19 in order to be considered for financial aid for Fall 2014.
 Incomplete appeals will not be processed.
 Evaluation of this appeal may take up to eight weeks.